 The Asana or ‘poses’ we commonly associate with Yoga exist to create space in the body so we can then move to create space in the mind without distraction.

 The physical practise of yoga also incorporates the breath, or Pranayama practises, which seek to further harmonise the body and mind, by nurturing a steady flow of energy.

 The physical practise of Yoga is very useful for building a strong, healthy and flexible body and serves also to support our body’s functioning and posture.
 However to simply stop at the physical practise is to miss the greater wisdom of Yoga.

-I also teach private classes in your home, or at your workplace for small groups, or individually.
+I teach private classes in your home, at your workplace for small groups, or individually.

 0410 530 676